brownman/prototypes/README.md

+KICKING MY ASS
+===
+- I decided to make a showcase of my works, short examples, of many tiny ideas with small implementation.
+- I am using my previous project: do_for_others_first as a framework

 sanity-loop:
 ------
 - info: type your doings every X minutes: a log will be updated + the   sentance will be translated